Authentication in Microsoft Teams Rooms

 - If you use a third-party authentication provider that's supported by Azure AD, it must support an active authentication flow through WS-Trust.

 - Do not use device-level conditional access policies for a resource account configured with the application.
 Doing so will result in sign-in failures.
-Instead, enroll a device in Microsoft Intune and apply compliance policies by using the guidance published in Managing Teams Meeting Rooms with Intune.
+Instead, enroll a device in Microsoft Intune and apply compliance policies.
+See Conditional Access and Intune compliance for Microsoft Teams Rooms for more information.

 Configure Exchange Server